tonyjiang/spf13-vim/README.markdown

         |___/ .__/|_| |_|____/        \_/  |_|_| |_| |_|
             |_|

+On your Mac, this repo is likely located here: /Users/username/.spf13-vim-3.
+It's not affected by any upgrade of vim.

 spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].

 It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.